The Times (Trenton): History

 Printing of the paper was outsourced to the Staten Island Advance, another Newhouse newspaper.
 Strict, early evening newsroom deadlines were imposed so that the printing schedule would fit that of the Advance.

 When the building was sold, the remaining Times crew, numbering around 30, moved into leased offices at River View Plaza beside Waterfront Park, the Mercer County ballpark.
 Longtime Editor-in-Chief and Publisher Brian Malone retired; and his editorial replacement, Matt Dowling, and new Publisher Sheila Gallagher-Montone struggled to keep the brand alive.
 Restructuring efforts initially led to a repopulation of the newsroom, as the headcount expanded and the editorial operations reacquired some of their former liveliness.
 Soon the paper was noted for its singular resilience amid the general decline of the Newhouse newspaper publications.
 Gallagher-Montone even went so far as to call it "the Times Miracle" in a year-end staff meeting.
 Within a year or two, however, the tone had changed considerably, and Gallagher-Montone announced in another staff meeting that the paper was "making budget" (meaning meeting revenue targets) but stopped short of saying that it was profitable.
 Gallagher-Montone retired in 2015, and former vice president of sales Joan Mason took her place as publisher.
 The series of layoffs continued, with the most recent occurring in the late spring of 2016.

 Several former reporters later became successful novelists, including John Katzenbach, Christina Hoag and Lenore Look.

+On September 14, 2023, the paper announced it would cease publication of its Saturday print edition, moving to an all-digital delivery of the Saturday edition beginning in 2024.
+On October 31, 2024, the paper announced that it would be ceasing production of its print edition entirely on February 2, 2025.